Visual enhancement and 3D representation for underwater scenes: a review: 3D Reconstruction for Underwater Scenes

 Since the introduction of 3DGS \citep{kerbl:3Dgaussians:2023}, several enhancements have been proposed to extend its capabilities.
 Some techniques that could potentially be used for underwater scenes are described here:

-\paragraph{Anti-Aliasing.} Mip-Splatting \citep{yu2024mip} addresses aliasing artifacts that emerge when the sampling rate changes—a shortcoming primarily due to the vanilla 3DGS’s lack of 3D frequency constraints and its reliance on a 2D dilation filter.
+\paragraph{Anti-Aliasing} Mip-Splatting \citep{yu2024mip} addresses aliasing artifacts that emerge when the sampling rate changes--a shortcoming primarily due to the vanilla 3DGS's lack of 3D frequency constraints and its reliance on a 2D dilation filter.
 By integrating 3D smoothing with 2D mip filters, this method enables aliasing-free rendering.
 Similarly, \citet{yan2024multi} report that aliasing becomes pronounced in low-resolution renderings when the pixel size drops below the Nyquist threshold.
-They propose a multi-scale rendering strategy using levels-of-detail (LOD) and mipmap techniques that synthesize larger Gaussians for low-resolution outputs by aggregating smaller Gaussians from high-resolution inputs. \paragraph{Deblurring.} \citet{chen2024deblur} observe that novel view synthesis from the original 3DGS degrades significantly with blurred input images, which could possibly be one of the challenges for underwater 3D reconstruction..
+They propose a multi-scale rendering strategy using levels-of-detail (LOD) and mipmap techniques that synthesize larger Gaussians for low-resolution outputs by aggregating smaller Gaussians from high-resolution inputs. \paragraph{Deblurring} \citet{chen2024deblur} observe that novel view synthesis from the original 3DGS degrades significantly with blurred input images, which could possibly be one of the challenges for underwater 3D reconstruction..
 To mitigate this, they introduce a physically based model that approximates the camera trajectory by incorporating pseudo-camera poses along the path and blending the corresponding images to simulate motion blur.
-Additionally, \citet{lee2024deblurring} propose an alternative variant that specifically addresses defocusing blur, further enhancing performance in challenging imaging conditions . \paragraph{4D Rendering.} The original 3DGS is designed for static scenes, limiting its ability to capture dynamic inputs.
+Additionally, \citet{lee2024deblurring} propose an alternative variant that specifically addresses defocusing blur, further enhancing performance in challenging imaging conditions . \paragraph{4D Rendering. } The original 3DGS is designed for static scenes, limiting its ability to capture dynamic inputs.
 To overcome this, 4DGS \citep{wu20244d} employs an encoder-decoder deformation network \citep{yang2024deformable3dgs} that uses both timestamps and Gaussian center coordinates to predict deformed positions and covariance matrices.
 In a related approach, \citet{lin2024gaussian} introduces the Gaussian-flow method, which uses a dual-domain deformation model to estimate deformed attributes for efficient 4D scene rendering.
-However, while effective for modeling slow motion, these techniques struggle with fast dynamics and unpredictable trajectories. \paragraph{Density Control.} 3DGS improves the representation of the Gaussian point cloud through an adaptive density control strategy.
+However, while effective for modeling slow motion, these techniques struggle with fast dynamics and unpredictable trajectories. \paragraph{Density Control} 3DGS improves the representation of the Gaussian point cloud through an adaptive density control strategy.
 Abnormal average 2D gradients upon projection reveal regions of under-reconstruction, prompting the subdivision or duplication of Gaussians based on size.
 Nevertheless, \citet{zhang2024pixel} note that this approach can introduce needle-like and blurred artifacts in sparse initial point density areas.
-They propose using the total coverage pixel count across different views as the weighting metric—rather than solely the number of viewpoints—to achieve more detailed reconstructions in regions with repetitive textures.
+They propose using the total coverage pixel count across different views as the weighting metric--rather than solely the number of viewpoints--to achieve more detailed reconstructions in regions with repetitive textures. { These clear-medium variants mainly improve splatting as a generic rendering and optimization framework.
+The more distinct underwater divergence begins in the next subsection, where the literature is better organized by medium modeling, structural priors, disturbance handling, and restoration coupling. }